Mohammed-okasha/Fullstack-E-Commerce-Next.js-App/README.md

 2- Pre-Rendring:
 - This App Contains Different Pages for Pre-Rendering.
 - This App Contains All Pre-rendering Forms For Pages, Like (SSG, SSR, ISR), dynamic pages using getStaticPaths & getServerSideProps.

--
+3- configure next.config file Like variable environment.
-3- configure next.config file Like variable environment 4- Using React Portals With Next.js in _document.js special file.
+4- Using React Portals With Next.js in _document.js special file.

 # Next.Auth Library